 Google Analytics relies on first-party cookies, which means the cookies are set by the Google Analytics customer.
 Using our systems, data generated through Google Analytics can be linked by the Google Analytics customer and by Google to third-party cookies that are related to visits to other websites.
-For example, an advertiser may want to use its Google Analytics data to create more relevant ads, or to further analyse its traffic.
-Learn more our users partner with Google payment information

-For example, to prevent abuse and increase transparency and accountability over our online content moderation practices, Google shares data about requests for removal of content from our services with Lumen, which collects and analyses these requests to facilitate research to help Internet users understand their rights.
+For example, an advertiser may want to use its Google Analytics data to create more relevant ads, or to further analyze its traffic.
+Learn more our users content from our services with Lumen, which collects and analyzes these requests to facilitate research to help Internet users understand their rights.
 Learn more.

+For example, to prevent abuse and increase transparency and accountability over our online content moderation practices, Google shares data about requests for removal of partner with Google payment information

-There are over two million non-Google websites and apps that partner with Google to show ads.
-Learn more
+There are over 2 million non-Google websites and apps that partner with Google to show ads.
+Learn more personalized ads

-For example, if you add a credit card or other payment method to your Google Account, you can use it to buy things across our services, such as apps in the Play Store.
-We may also ask for other information, such as a business tax ID, to help process your payment.
+For example, if you add a credit card or other payment method to your Google Account, you can use it to buy things across our services, like apps in the Play Store.
+We may also ask for other information, like a business tax ID, to help process your payment.
 In some cases, we may also need to verify your identity and may ask you for information to do this.

-We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect date of birth indicating that you're not old enough to have a Google Account.
-Learn more personalised ads phone number
+We may also use payment information to verify that you meet age requirements, if, for example, you enter an incorrect birthday indicating you're not old enough to have a Google Account.
+Learn more phone number

-You may also see personalised ads based on information from the advertiser.
+You may also see personalized ads based on information from the advertiser.
 If you shopped on an advertiser's website, for example, they can use that visit information to show you ads.
 Learn more

 If you add your phone number to your account, it can be used for different purposes across Google services, depending on your settings.
-For example, your phone number can be used to help you access your account if you forget your password, help people find and connect with you and make the ads you see more relevant to you.
+For example, your phone number can be used to help you access your account if you forget your password, help people find and connect with you, and make the ads you see more relevant to you.
 Learn more

-Places that you label like home and work
+Places you label like home and work

-You might choose to save places that are important to you, such as your home or your work, to your Google Account.
+You might choose to save places to your Google Account that are important to you, such as your home or your work.
 If you set your home or work addresses, they can be used to help you do things more easily, such as getting directions or finding results closer to your home or work, and for more useful ads.

-You can edit or delete your home or work addresses at any time in your Google Account.
+You can edit or delete your home or work addresses anytime in your Google Account.